Patthecat249/sno-agent-based/README.md

 - access to the vcenter to upload the created iso

 ## Getting started
-- Install your management System
+- Install your management System "sno-playground" from Template "manual-rocky94"
 - Install ansible
 - Create the agend-based.iso